top of page

 Q: How fast can I scan documents with my smart device?

-A: Use your scanner app's batch mode - testing shows that you can typically scan up to 10 pages per minute with consistent quality and page size.
+A: Use your scanner app's batch mode - you can typically scan up to 10 pages per minute with consistent quality and page size.

 Q: Can I scan business cards?